Healthdirect Free Australian health advice you can count on.

 • pack sizes

 Some products combine ibuprofen with other medicines.
-If you are taking more than one pain reliever, make sure you don’t ‘double-up’ and accidentally take two medicines that contain ibuprofen.
+If you are taking more than one pain reliever, make sure you don’t accidentally take 2 medicines that contain ibuprofen.
+You could end up taking too much, which can be harmful.
+If you’re not sure, check with your doctor or pharmacist.

-Learn more about giving paracetamol to babies and children.
+Learn more about giving pain medicines such as ibuprofen to babies and children.

-Read about getting the most out of your pharmacist.
+Read more about getting the most out of your pharmacist.

 What are the possible side effects of ibuprofen?